lydiandy/vsql/README.md

 ### run vsql test

-all the test sql statement are in vsql/test,you can run the test by:
+all the test sql statement are in vsql/test, you can run the test by:

 ```shell
 v test vsql/test